 The first step in reducing emissions is raising awareness of the major sources of research related emissions.
-We have identified the main areas in which research contributes greenhouse emissions as (a) Electricity/energy use within institutions (b) Mobility and Travel and (c) IT services.
+We have identified the main areas in which research contributes to the carbon footprint as (a) Electricity/energy use within institutions (b) Mobility and Travel and (c) IT services.
+Within AQUACLEW, we aim to directly reduce our carbon footprint compared to traditionally run projects by:

 - Sourcing cloud computing facilities and data storage space from providers which use large shares of renewable energy.